finnsdottir/openrefine_fall2025/docs/clusters.markdown

-# Clusters and clustering in OpenRefine
+# Clusters and Clustering in OpenRefine

 Clustering is another powerful way to identify errors in your data.